Izikiel/La_Liga_De_La_Justicia/README.md

 The server also had to manage concurrency, as it was allowed to have different connections from several clients at a time.

+The commons folder provides different libraries for handling lists, queues and other data structures.
+It was provided by the professors.